Your Neighborhood Needs You!

-- First, you and your neighbors come up with ideas for projects that will help our schools, libraries, parks, streets, and other shared spaces.
+- First, you and your neighbors come up with ideas for cool projects that will help our schools, libraries, parks, streets, and other shared spaces.

 - Next, we work together to research the feasibility and need for each project, and finalize a list of projects to put on the ballot.

 - Finally, we hold a public vote on the ideas, and together decide which of the great ideas will get funded.